Table of Contents

 See our product selection criteria and guidelines here.

-You’ll likely want to keep things like your cash, credit cards, passport, and smartphone on you when you’re out and about in the Dominican Republic.
-A handy neck wallet like this one will allow you to keep your valuables safe and concealed under your clothing.
-This way you can access whatever you need without flashing your valuables to potential thieves!
+You’ll likely want to keep things like your cash, credit cards, passport, and phone with you when you’re out and about in the Dominican Republic.
+A handy neck wallet like this one will keep your valuables safe and concealed under your clothing.
+This way, you can access whatever you need without flashing your valuables to potential thieves!

 Neck Wallet